Tips from authors on running school workshops

 ArtsHub asked three authors about their experiences, including advice for the novice school speaker, as well as finding out what a booking agency looks for before sending writers and illustrators to the classroom.

-Ailsa Wild who wrote the popular Squishy Taylor series, says that what she does is often dictated by the school themselves, ‘I often read an excerpt of something I’ve written – most kids still enjoy being read to and it gives them a sense of who I am and what I do.
+Ailsa Wild, who wrote the popular Squishy Taylor series, says that what she does is often dictated by the schools themselves.
+‘I often read an excerpt of something I’ve written – most kids still enjoy being read to and it gives them a sense of who I am and what I do.

-‘I have a 10 minute PowerPoint where I go through my process, and show messy drafts and edits, as well as pictures of some moments in my life that have inspired my stories.
+‘I have a 10-minute PowerPoint where I go through my process, and show messy drafts and edits, as well as pictures of some moments in my life that have inspired my stories.
 Then I often co-create a story with the group.
-My favourite thing is to have a room of kids throwing ideas at me while I scribble messy notes on a whiteboard and then to tell them back their own ridiculous story.’
+My favourite thing is to have a room of kids throwing ideas at me while I scribble messy notes on a whiteboard and then to tell them back their own ridiculous story,’ she said.

+Christine Keighery, who writes under the pen name of Chrissie Perry for her Go Girl series, has been concentrating on motivating kids to build interesting characters.

-Like Wild and Keighery, Mick Elliot first started his author tours to capitalise on the interest of his first middle grade book, The Turners.
+Like Wild and Keighery, Mick Elliot initially started his author tours to capitalise on the interest in his first middle grade book, The Turners.

 ‘I cover lots of topics ranging from what it’s like to work as a writer of books and TV series, how I come up with stories and characters and also some of my influences.
-I will usually do a short reading from one of my books and often will do an illustration demonstration.
+I will usually do a short reading from one of my books and often will do an illustration demonstration,’ he said.

 What are the rewards of speaking to a younger audience?

-‘Primary school aged kids are a really enthusiastic audience.
+Elliott noted: ‘Primary school aged kids are a really enthusiastic audience.
 They are so grateful to be entertained and engaged.
 And they love to hear funny stories.
-For many students, it is the first time that they have ever seen an author in real life’ says Elliott.
+For many students, it is the first time that they have ever seen an author in real life.’

-‘Younger kids haven’t had the creativity hammered out of them, so making a story with them is a truly joyous, raucous explosion of ideas and ridiculousness and I get so much pleasure from that process.
-I like affirming that they are storytellers.‘ says Wild.
+Wild added: ‘Younger kids haven’t had the creativity hammered out of them, so making a story with them is a truly joyous, raucous explosion of ideas and ridiculousness and I get so much pleasure from that process.
+I like affirming that they are storytellers.‘

-‘BUT – kids are brilliant.
+‘But – kids are brilliant.
 They are funny and want to be involved.
-Though it can be exhausting to be so “on” and engage their interest, I rarely get nervous talking to kids as they are so non-judgemental’ she says.
+Though it can be exhausting to be so “on” and engage their interest, I rarely get nervous talking to kids as they are so non-judgemental’ she said.

 Tips for talking to kids at schools

-‘Ask the kids questions – they’re smart and the more interactive your talk is, the more engaged they’ll be.
-Whole chunks of my author talks are me going: “Who knows what my job is?
+Wild advised: ‘Ask the kids questions – they’re smart, and the more interactive your talk is, the more engaged they’ll be.
+Whole chunks of my author talks are me going, “Who knows what my job is?
 What does ‘author’ actually mean?
 How long do you think that part of the process took me?
 Once I finished my first draft, I’m done and my publisher says it’s perfect, right?
-Is that what you think happens?” says Wild.
+Is that what you think happens?”

 ‘But, always check the tech set-up of the school in advance.
 I always bring my laptop with a variety of cables and also a back-up of my presentation on USB, just in case,’ Elliott added.